PycWB/pycwb/docs/source/tutorial_search.rst

    from pycwb.modules.logger import logger_init
    logger_init(log_file, log_level)

-set env HOME_WAT_FILTERS to the path of xdmXTalk. pycWB contains a sample xdmXTalk file in vendor folder.
+set env HOME_WAT_FILTERS to the path of xdmXTalk. pycWB stops including xdmXTalk file in the package.
+The xdmXTalk file can be downloaded from https://github.com/PycWB/xtalk-data.
 You can also use your own xdmXTalk file.

 .. code-block:: python